 - You cannot raise new claims on appeal.

 In TPL, the government filed a motion for summary judgment because the Court lacked jurisdiction to consider TPL’s defenses.
-TPL did not file a contract claim or otherwise raise the breach of contract defenses before the contracting officer.
+TPL did not file a contract claim or otherwise raise the affirmative defenses before the contracting officer.

 Defending Breach of Contract Claims Against Contractors by the Government

 If the government requests damages from you, the contractor, you must at least show that the government failed to reasonably mitigate its damages.
-This breach of contract defense is available so long as you put forth facts to support your defense.
+This contract defense is available so long as you put forth facts to support your affirmative defense.

 - Just like any government breach of contract claims case, any defense to the agency’s claim for damages must also have supporting evidence.